-2.13 Use Auto-calibration
+2.14 Use Auto-calibration

-Open the main menu, tap "Userset" to enter the user setting page.
-Tap "Self Adjust" to enter the auto-calibration mode.
-When the auto-calibration function is active, the upper left corner of the screen displays "SelfAdjust is running....." in red, and after calibrating is finished, the word in red disappears.
+Open the main menu, tap "User Settings" to enter the user setting page.
+Tap "Auto Calibration" to enter the auto-calibration mode.
+When the auto-calibration function is active, the upper left corner of the screen displays

+"Calibrating" in red, and after calibrating is finished, the word in red disappears.
 When the temperature changes largely, the auto-calibration function can make the oscilloscope maintain the highest accuracy of measurement.

-- Auto-calibration should be done without probe. - Auto-calibration process takes about two minutes. - If the temperature changes above $10^{\circ}$ C, we recommended users perform the auto-calibration.
+- Auto-calibration should be done without probe. - Auto-calibration process takes about two minutes. - If the temperature changes above 10° C, we recommended users perform the auto-calibration.

-2.14 Passive Probe Compensation
+2.15 Passive Probe Compensation

 Before connecting to any channels, users should make a probe compensation to ensure the probe match the input channel.
-The probe without compensation will lead to larger measurement errors or mistakes.Probe compensation can optimize the signal path and make measurement more accurate.
-If the temperature changes $10^{\circ}$ C or above, this program must run to ensure the measurement accuracy.
+The probe without compensation will lead to larger measurement errors or mistakes.
+Probe compensation can optimize the signal path and make measurement more accurate.
+If the temperature changes 10° C or above, this program must run to ensure the measurement accuracy.